InterLymph hierarchical classification platform for i-CLASSi

 Pathology Working Group

-The InterLymph Pathology Working Group includes hematopathologists, epidemiologists, computational biologists and researchers committed to harmonizing lymphoid malignancies classification for epidemiologic studies.
+The InterLymph Pathology Working Group includes hematopathologists, epidemiologists, computational biologists, and researchers committed to harmonizing lymphoid malignancy classification for epidemiologic studies.

 Citation